 - employment information (including occupation and income)

-- identification numbers (e.g. driver’s license or social insurance numbers) assets and liabilities
+- identification numbers (e.g. driver’s license, social insurance numbers and vehicle identity numbers), assets and liabilities

 This legislation establishes rules and principles for the use and disclosure of personal information based on the ten privacy principles developed by the Canadian Standards Association.
 These principles recognize that we live in an era when commercial information is exchanged and circulated by electronic means.
 It balances the individual’s right to privacy in their personal information with the reasonable need of organizations to collect, use or disclose personal information.

 An organization may collect, use or disclose personal information only for limited purposes that a reasonable person would consider to be appropriate in the circumstances.
 The Personal Information Protection and Electronic Documents Act requires us to provide the same safeguards for your privacy that we have always provided on a voluntary basis.
 Our Personal Information Protection Policy sets out these principles in simple terms.
 It explains how we ensure that your privacy and the confidentiality of your personal information are protected.